shariftasrik/dev_documentation/OAuth/OAuth.md

-# what exactly is special about OAuth?
+# What exactly is special about OAuth?

-#### Because there's a lot of other open standards that does something similar to this, but OAuth is quitespecial in three ways.
+### Because there's a lot of other open standards that does something similar to this, but OAuth is quitespecial in three ways.

 <ul>
   <li>